tie-set/simple-fl/README.md

 1. Edit the configuration files in json format in the setups folder.
 In particular, the agg_threshold can be 1 in this case.
-   Also, the "model_names" in config_model file can be ["model1", "model2"].
 2. After running the database and aggregator servers, run the ```minimal_MLEngine```

 ### [Image Classification Application](examples/image_classification)